 Some companies also offer bus trips to the Hamptons.
 These trips can be interesting if you want to see several places in the area quickly.
 There are a number of different options available, some of which are actually organised tours.
 For the trip to Montauk, which takes about 2.5 hours, you'll need to pay just a bit under £25.

 And as mentioned above, there are also day trips from New York.
-If you are interested in this format, you can learn more by following this link.
+If you are interested in this format, you can learn more by following.

 Cities and places to discover in the Hamptons